acquitelol/elle/README.md

 ### ♡ **Structs**

 Structs are allocations in memory with a defined layout.
-In Elle, these are defined using the `def` keyword.
+In Elle, these are defined using the `struct` keyword.

 Example: